 In general, receipt of and payment of loans does not impact your income statement, only the balance sheet.
-The EIDL loan is a standard loan this way, but EIDL advances are treated as taxable income as this money is a grant, not a loan.
+The EIDL loan is a standard loan this way, but EIDL advances (which do not have to be repaid) are treated as taxable income as this money is a grant, not a loan.
 Forgiven PPP loan amounts are not technically treated as taxable income, but the current IRS guidance states that the expenses for which you use the PPP funds will not be deductible.
 If you are our tax client, we'll help you sort this out when we file your 2020 tax returns.

 Applying for Pandemic Unemployment Assistance, particularly as a self-employed small business owner, was the topic of our 4/24 conference call with a panel that included a human resources specialist and a health insurance broker.

 Q: I'm a small business owner whose business is negatively affected by the coronavirus restrictions.
 Can I get unemployment benefits?